Abujhmarh: Etymology

 The word hunterian means "the unknown hills" (hunterian means 'unknown' and hunterian means 'hill') in the Gondi language native to the region.

 Forest, about 92000 km2 equivalent to the present Bastar division.
 Dandakaranya, literally meaning "the abode of the demon Dandaka", also finds mention in Hindu epic, Ramayana.

-The dense forests of Abujhmarh have long been isolated from the outside world, inhabited largely the indigenous people, and accessible only via forest pathways starting from Narayanpur, Bijapur and Basroor.
+The dense forests of Abujhmarh have long been isolated from the outside world, inhabited largely by indigenous people, and accessible only via forest pathways starting from Narayanpur, Bijapur and Basroor.
 Geographically, the Indravati river segregates it from Bastar region, adding to its isolation.
 Recently the access to area has been further marred by heavy use of landmines by the insurgents at entry points.
 During the British rule in India, Abujhmarh remained in isolation and constitutionally "excluded", though a land survey was done in 1873.
 After independence of India, its isolation continued, except when in 1958 the government refugees from East Bengal in the Dandakaranya area in the present Bastar division, and later the hills started getting exploited for its mineral wealth, like the Bailadila Hills excavated for its deposits of high-grade iron ore.
 The tribals remained backward and exploited by prevalent feudalism in India, majority of them started cultivation only recently, and education was undertaken only at small schools run either by NGOs and missionaries.
 All these conditions, after 1967 gave rise to the Naxalite movement, which grew and spread over the coming decades.

 Abujhmarh has been termed as "liberated zone", as due to its inaccessibility it remained untouched by any government presence and civil administration for the past 60 years and has developed a stronghold of Naxal-Maoist insurgents of the banned Communist Party of India (Maoist), which ran a parallel government, known as Janta Sarkar (People's government).
-Besides running its own military wing, People’s Liberation Guerrilla Army (PLGA) and training camps, Moaoist also runs small irrigation projects, courts known as jan adalat (People’s courts) and schools.
+Besides running its own military wing, People's Liberation Guerrilla Army (PLGA) and training camps, Moaoist also runs small irrigation projects, courts known as jan adalat (People's courts) and schools.
 The Times of India reported the existence of one such schools, known as "Janta Sarkar Bhoomkaal School" at Metapada, where besides elementary education, the students were also taught Naxal ideologies.
 After being pushed out of Andhra Pradesh, post 2003, Naxals made these forests their hub, and even established a revenue generation system which includes land sharing, cooperative farming and running foodgrain and seeds banks.